 Rada Mfg.
 Co. works exclusively with recyclers based in the United States to recycle all of our scrap metal.
 The scrap metal recycling process can be summed up in four steps:

 1. The metal is collected in metal drums or barrels.
 The scrap metals are sent to sorting agents and are separate by type and composition.

 3. The scrap metal is heated by a smelter.
-Throughout the smelting process the impurities are burned off the metal.
+Throughout the smelting process, the impurities are burned off of the metal.
 Scrap metals are heated in different smelters because of the varying melting points of the metal grades.